The Gnostic Movement

 Belzebuub and The Gnostic Movement

-Belzebuub (born Mark Pritchard) came across a group teaching Gnosis with the UCGM in the UK in 1990.
-He practiced very seriously and became a teacher of the organization himself later that year.
+Mark (who writes with his pen name Belzebuub) came across a group teaching Gnosis with the UCGM in the UK in 1990.
+He learned the practices and became a teacher of the organization himself later that year.
 In 1994 he moved overseas to Australia to open a UCGM center, and in 1998 he announced that he had reached the appropriate stage in his personal spiritual work whereby he uncovered and would begin teaching with the name of his consciousness, Belzebuub.

 In 1999, just a few months before Rabolu passed away, he along with other members of the UCGM in Australia founded a new organization called “The Gnostic Movement,” amalgamated it with the UCGM, and was elected to coordinate it in 2000.